wgroeneveld/woodpecker-ascii-junit/README.md

 # Woodpecker-ascii-junit

-A simple Woodpecker CI plugin that prints out JUnit summaries in ASCII:
+A simple Woodpecker CI plugin used by [JobRunr](https://github.com/jobrunr/jobrunr) that prints out JUnit summaries in ASCII:

 ```